Skip to content Skip to footer navigation

 smeg fab32rpb5au

-This $4000 Smeg fridge may have appeal if you love the retro look, but not if you also like your food kept fresh.
+This $4000 Smeg fridge may appeal if you love the retro look, but not if you also like your food fresh.

 Still have your heart set on a retro-style fridge?
-Here's another one to avoid, also from Smeg: the FAB32RPB5AU.
+Here's another one to avoid, a newer model from Smeg: the FAB32RPB5AU.

 For a cool $3990, you'll get a fridge that's marginally better than its predecessor – but not by much.